 Dry Cleaning Method

 This method involves a carefully selected set of equipment items, each designed with precision to ensure a thorough and effective cleaning process for conveyor systems.
 Let’s delve into the components of the dry cleaning mechanism that contribute to its efficacy:

 - Air knife – This device uses compressed air to blow away the remaining material on the discs without having to take them off.

 - Brush box – This equipment uses brushes to remove the remaining material on the discs.

 - Sanitizing cleaner and sponge box – This equipment combines sanitizing fluid with a sponge pad to scrub the system clean.
 The sponge is run through the entire system, removing all contaminants.

-- Foaming agent – A foaming agent is used to make sure all of the material has been removed from the conveyor.
+- Foaming agent – A foaming agent is used to make sure all of the material has been removed.

 - Sanitizing rinse – Once any residue and foam have been washed away, a sanitizing solution can be applied to kill any remaining bacteria or contaminates that may remain on the discs and in other areas of your facility.

 - Another water rinse – The last step consists of another high-pressure hot water rinse, removing any chemicals or sanitizers.

 Validation, Monitoring, Verification – Necessary Steps Before Implementing the Cleaning Protocol